elliotwutingfeng/Inversion-DNSBL-Generator/README.md

 ## Known Issues

--   Yandex Safe Browsing API calls often fail with either ConnectionResetError or HTTP Status Code 204.
-Yandex Technical support has been notified. _Temporary workaround: Keep retrying API call until it succeeds_
+-   Yandex Safe Browsing Update API appears to be unserviceable.
+Yandex Technical support has been notified.

 ## Disclaimer